 5. Improving Team Effectiveness Through Learning & Development

 Learning and development is critical in improving team effectiveness.
-It helps to ensure that team members have the appropriate skills and knowledge to perform their role.
-External pressure on the team will require it to improve to maintain high levels of quality and performance, and to reduce costs.
+Continuous learning helps to ensure that team members have the appropriate skills and knowledge to perform their role.
+Pressure on your team will require you to improve, to maintain high levels of quality and performance, and to reduce costs.

 Without improving the tools and methods of a team, a common solution to improving performance is simply to hire more people.
 However, this usually doesn’t solve performance problems in a sustainable way.

 Learning and development opportunities are a way that you can improve efficiency and team effectiveness.
-It is a way for the team to satisfy increasing demand for services and handle the external cost and performance pressure that effects it.
+It is a way for the team to satisfy increasing demand for services and handle the expectations of your customers, whoever they may be.

 6. Improving Team Effectiveness Through Motivation

 Lack of motivation in a team can be an outcome of imbalance in other team components.
-A team with inadequate resources will experience more stress and lower motivation.
+A team without the right people will experience more stress and lower motivation.
 A team with limited learning opportunities will feel that they aren’t developing in their roles.
 A lack of consequences will see poorly performing team members survive.
 Finally, a lack of rewards will signal to a team that there is no benefit to working hard.

-Motivation is key because even if all the right team components are in place, it is the factor that will prevent your team from performing at a high level.
-If team members don’t really care about their work and don’t strive to achieve milestones, what you have is an average team.
+Motivation is key because even if all the right team components are in place, this is the factor that will prevent your team from performing at a high level.
+If team members don’t really care about their work and don’t strive to achieve anything, what you have is an average team.

-Simple ways to improve motivation in your team:
+Simple ways you can improve motivation in your team: